 - An inspection will then be conducted on the unit to make sure that the unit is safe and sanitary.
 Once the housing inspection has been passed, the participant may sign the lease and move in

-Being a property partner of SHC means that I must accept all program participants referred by SHC
+Being a property partner of SHCNM means that I must accept all program participants referred by SHCNM

 As a property owner you are entitled to screen potential tenants and set rules and regulations that are in conformance with New Mexico Tenant Law.